Simon-Gonzalez-Dev/Azul_CLI/README.md

 ### Model fails to load
 - Ensure the model file exists at the path specified in `config.json`
-- Check you have enough RAM (7B Q4 model needs ~5-6GB)
+- Check you have enough VRAM (7B Q4 model needs ~5-6GB)
 - Verify the model file is not corrupted

 ### Port already in use